CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 Buffer views are referred to by an integer index that counts the number of buffer views since the start of the file.
 There may be additional buffer views in a binary file not used for metadata.
 For example, in a glTF-based implementation, there may be other buffer views for storing the geometry of a 3D model.

-Since instance tables are a one-to-one representation of a class, each property of an instance table must correspond to a property of the same name from the class declaration.
+Since instance tables are a one-to-one representation of a class, each property of an instance table must correspond to a property of the same name from the class definition.

 #### Numeric Types